Redditor Gets Upset With Her Mom For Buying A Pet Bird When She Knew She Had A Phobia For Birds, Mom Laughs At Her Instead

 It was devastating when they both died of old age

-The discussion kinda hit a stalemate
+The discussion kind of hit a stalemate

-The OP spent the next few hours absolutely freaking out crying and shaking in her room
+The OP spent the next few hours absolutely freaking out, crying and shaking in her room

 The OP's brother has apparently already grown attached to the bird